alexdisdier/deliveroo/README.md

 ## ✅ Functionalities

-- Add a meal to basket.
+- Add and remove a meal to the basket.
-- Change quantity of a meal in basket.
+- Change the quantity of a meal either by clicking on a card or within the basket
 - Add a tip
 - Mobile responsive